How to Make a Creepy Dollar Store Halloween Decoration!

 plastic dollar store skulls on a pole with spanish moss between them and a door with shutters behind them

 I used this chalky parchment colored paint to give my skulls a bit of an upgrade.
-IF you are going to use this outdoors, make sure after painting that you give them a spray coat of clear sealer made for outdoors.
 Finish off your skulls with some spanish moss, tuck a little bit between each of the skulls and fill in the bottom of the pot with moss.

 dollar store skulls looking up from a pot of spanish moss and dollar store skeleton hand reaching out of the pot

-Add a couple of pair of Dollar Tree skeleton hand salad servers sticking out of the pot at the base and it looks like the skulls are reaching up for someone to save them!
+Add a couple of pair of Dollar Tree skeleton hands sticking out of the pot at the base and it looks like the skulls are reaching up for someone to save them!
 OR…are they trying to grab the passers by?

 pot with 8 dollar store skulls on a pole with spanish moss draped on them and spanish moss in the pot at the base and skeleton hands reaching out of the pot. on a brick patio with potted green plants behind it and a white fence behind that